hySumit/Costco-Clone/README.md

 ## Feedback

-If you have any feedback, please reach out to us at Sumitbth67@gmail.com
+If you have any feedback, please reach out to me at Sumitbth67@gmail.com